 Step 3 – Get support and the tools you need to cope and flourish

 Above all, one of the greatest mistakes which head teachers is convincing themselves that they are the superhero that people want them to be, impervious to stress and abuse.
 Others may turn to you to be strong but that doesn’t mean you must be strong at all times.
 The truth is head teachers are no different to anyone else who experiences negativity, job insecurity and intense pressure.
 It is important to see this vulnerable person “beneath the mask”, to acknowledge how you feel and process these emotions rather than operating on ‘auto-pilot’ and without consideration for what’s going on in your head and heart.

 The best way to nurture these emotions is to ask for help.
 Asking for help rather than portraying weakness, making yourself vulnerable actually takes a huge amount of courage.
 This may be a friend or family member but better than this, is a professional who will create an impartial, non-judgmental, safe place, where you can take your mask off and talk through what you experience and how it affects you.
 These conversations rather than emotionally draining you, can open up new rivers of hope and energy which can allow the joy return to your job.

 Finally, it is important to obtain all the tools you need to avoid falling into the same psychological pitfalls and destructive trains of thought and retraining those thoughts.
 Coaching is carried out by professionals who have been where you are and have been challenged by similar experiences and allows you to learn ways to cope with and overcome all the struggles and pressures which the role can throw at you and enable you to maintain your ability to lead and inspire.

-If the answer is ‘Yes’, I am now offering free “Coaching for The Soul” support calls for school leaders to enable you to do just this.
+That’s why I am now offering free “Coaching for The Soul” support calls to help School Leaders to overcome the challenges of the role…

 Places are limited – so if you are determined to take charge of your own well-being, book today to avoid disappointment.